population-research/uganda-covid/response/wber_response.md

-    However, there are three important remaining motivations for using fixed effects over pooled OLS here: the estimates are more conservative, estimates are more robust to measurement errors that vary systematically across individuals, and we can easily control for time-invariant individual characteristics that may affect food insecurity but which are difficult to capture well.
+    However, there are three important remaining motivations for using fixed effects over pooled OLS here: the estimates are more conservative, estimates are more robust to measurement errors that vary systematically across individuals, and allows us to easily control for time-invariant individual characteristics that may affect food insecurity but which are difficult to capture well.
     We have rewritten the paper to reflect these arguments for fixed effects and provide more detail on each there.

-    Furthermore, the standard Hausman test handily rejects the null for the basic model with survey dummies and Covid cases, for all three cumulative food insecurity outcomes.
+    Finally, the standard Hausman test handily rejects the null for the basic model with survey dummies and Covid cases, for all three cumulative food insecurity outcomes, indicating that fixed effects models are preferred to random effects models.

 3. Beyond the survey effects, you have lockdown measures that depend on the